s-canchi/s-canchi.github.io/_posts/2025-09-10-slurm-array.md

 N = number of array jobs (chunks)

 # Optimal chunk size to allow maximum parallelism

-## Actual parallel jobs running/user = min(user concurrency limit, available resources, partition policies) which is usually less than N.
+## Actual parallel jobs running/user = min(user concurrency limit, available resources, partition policies) is usually less than the theoretical maximum number of array jobs N.
-## Use min of N and user limits to get the optimal chunk size

 N = MaxArraySize

+# Compute the initial chunk size:
-K = ceil(S / N)
+K_initial = ceil(S / N)

+## For improved efficiency and resource management,
+select a smaller chunk size by dividing the initial value by a factor (e.g., 4 or 5):
+K = max(1, floor(K_initial / FACTOR))

+# Recompute the number of chunks:
+N_chunks = ceil(S / K)

-# Then, split the samples into N chunk files
+#Split the samples into N_chunks chunk files
-(each up to K samples)
+(each with up to K samples)
 ```

 {: .box-note}